spree/spree/guides/content/integration/endpoints/spree_integration.md

 ### Order Count on Hand

-When sent an "stock:change" message, the endpoint updates the count on hand for a product in a Spree store.
+When sent an "stock:change" message to '/stock/change', the endpoint updates the count on hand for a product in a Spree store.

 ####Request